 As technology progresses at an ever-rapid rate, potential to transform home healthcare will grow and organisations will be able to deliver increasingly exceptional levels of patient care, encourage greater caregiver satisfaction and improve cost control.

-Sourced by Paul Whitelam, VP Product Marketing at ClickSoftware
+Sourced from Paul Whitelam, VP Product Marketing at ClickSoftware